LoganMerchant/thoughtful-nights/README.md

 ## Description
-Thoughtful Nights is an social media application, where users can add other users as friends, post any thoughts they may be have, and react to other users' thoughts.
+Thoughtful Nights is a social media application where users can add other users as friends, post any thoughts they may have, and react to other users' thoughts.
 At this current time, only the API for managing this data is available.

 ## Table of Contents